-Be a good egg: how to choose more wisely
+Be a good egg: how to choose wisely

 But this is only when it comes to the eggs sold in cartons that you find at the shops.
-Caged egg farming is still common practice in Australia.
-In fact, according to RSPCA Australia Humane Food Marketing Manager Hope Bertram, there are still around 11 million hens kept in cages across the country – equating to about 60 percent of our national egg supply.
+Cage egg farming is still common practice in Australia.
+In fact, according to RSPCA Australia Humane Food Marketing Manager Hope Bertram, there are still around 11 million hens kept in cages across the country.
+This equates to about 60 percent of our national egg supply.

 “What’s been really challenging is that it’s still legal to farm hens in cages in Australia,” she says.
-“And until there is a phase out or a transition away from allowing hens to be farmed in cages, there will still be this large volume of caged eggs that have to go somewhere.”
+“And until there is a phase-out or a transition away from allowing hens to be farmed in cages, there will still be this large volume of cage eggs that have to go somewhere.”

-“Our approach to working with the industry, whether it be a cafe or a major retailer like Coles [which has committed to no longer using caged eggs in its Own Brand line], is to get all the parts of the chain committing to move the market – to really indicate to producers and farmers that they would be mad to invest in a cage system,” Bertram says.
+“Our approach to working with the industry, whether it be a cafe or a major retailer like Coles [which has committed to no longer using cage eggs in its Own Brand line], is to get all the parts of the chain committing to move the market,” Bertram says.
+“To really indicate to producers and farmers that they would be mad to invest in a cage system.”